shtroizel/matchmaker/README.md

      *     A vector of booleans such that the vector's size is equal to all_parts_of_speech.size().
      *     Elements are set to 1 if their cooresponding all_parts_of_speech() index pertains to the
      *     given word, or 0 otherwise.
 For performance and implementation details int8_t is used instead
      *     of bool.
-Specifically, the vectors already exist as MATCHABLE properties and are simply
+Specifically, the vectors already exist as MATCHABLE properties (non-bools) and are
-     *     forwarded, meaning that this function is a constant time operation.
-MATCHABLE does not support
+     *     simply forwarded, meaning that this function is a constant time operation.
-     *     properties of type bool, so using bool here would result in needless copying.
      * @see all_parts_of_speech()
      */
     std::vector<int8_t> const & flagged_parts_of_speech(int index);